Learn The Basics of .htaccess

 user:123123

-After creating .htpasswd, it is important that we add the below content to our .htaccess file.
-Remember this password protection will apply on the directory ".htaccess" resides in and all the sub-directories.
+After creating .htpasswd, it is important that we add the following content to our .htaccess file.
+Remember, this password protection will apply to the directory ".htaccess" and all the sub-directories.

 AuthUserFile /absolute/pathto/.htpasswd